emanuelpalm/kdt/README.md

 The `cmake/` folder contains CMAKE modules.

-The `src/main/kdt/` folder contains all project folders, which in turn significantly contains the following files and directories:
+The `src/main/` folder contains the application code.
+Significantly, it contains the following entries:

 | Entry    | Description                                                     |
 |:---------|:----------------------------------------------------------------|